Lidiya-MK/GitHub-Data-PDF-Summary-Generator/README.md

 # GitHub Data Summary Generator

-Welcome to the **GitHub Data Summary Generator**! 🎉 This nifty tool allows you to fetch and summarize your GitHub repositories in a tabular format.
+Welcome to the **GitHub Data Summary Generator**! 🎉 This nifty tool allows you to fetch and summarize your GitHub repositories information in a tabular format.
+---
 <img src="https://github.com/user-attachments/assets/f0693797-0b20-48e5-a9da-73ee290c08b1" style="height:250px">